Deliver Access to Information

 - Archival Studies: You train to select, arrange, and preserve records of enduring value to researchers.
 The program familiarizes you with management principles vital to the long-term preservation of collections.

 - Management for Information Professionals: Enhance your skills and expertise in developing and managing strategic partnerships, collaborations, projects, knowledge bases, and new initiatives for a changing work environment.
 You’ll also examine and apply the strategies, processes, and practices used by information organizations and managers to leverage human resources effectively and efficiently.
-Once you have completed all required concentration courses, you also have the opportunity to receive your advanced Certificate in Management for Information Professionals upon completion of the degree.
+Once you have completed all required specialization courses, you also have the opportunity to receive your advanced Certificate in Management for Information Professionals upon completion of the degree.

 - Public Librarianship: Provide highly specialized assistance to users in large or small populations.
 The program prepares you to serve all ages and patrons while managing relationships with community organizations and schools.
 Gain the knowledge and skills to run a public library, including reference, programming, collection development, administration, technical services, outreach/advocacy, and user services for young people and adults.